Online statistics are published in various formats throughout the year. Start by choosing the subject you're interested in:

 Older Statistical First Releases

-Data on students from overseas studying in the UK at Higher Education Institutions.
+Data on students from overseas studying in the UK at HE Institutions.

 |Region of domicile of non-UK domicile students|

-Data on degrees and other HE qualifications awarded in each academic year.
+Data on degrees and other HE qualifications awarded each year.

 Overview of qualifications data 2007/08 to 2011/12.
 Tables below cover the whole UK.
 Breakdowns for England, Wales, Scotland and Northern Ireland can be found in further tables.